buildsi/libabigail-action/README.md

 ### Example

 Let's say we have the repository [buildsi/build-abi-test-mathclient](https://github.com/buildsi/build-abi-test-mathclient).
-We have two releases, 1.0 andn 2.0 (on the main branch) and version 2.0 has an ABi break.
+We have two releases, 1.0 andn 2.0 (on the main branch) and version 2.0 has an ABI break.
 For the purposes of the example, let's pretend version 2.0 isn't released and we are opening a PR against the current main (still with version 1.0) and we want to ensure that no ABI is broken.
 We would want to: